Complexity of chess domination problems: An integer linear programming solver

 Given a polycube, let $m$ be its number of tiles.
 We start by enumerating the tiles of the polycube in arbitrary order with an index $i \in \{1, \ldots, m\}$.
 We introduce $m$ binary variables $x_i$, with $x_i = 1$ encoding that a chess piece is placed on this tile and $x_i = 0$ encoding that no chess piece is placed on this tile.

-Let us denote by $v$ the attack direction of a selected chess piece $F$.
-For example, for a queen on the tile $i$ on a given polyomino there are four attacking directions: (1) the row on which it is; (2) the column (see Figure~\ref{fig:col-attack-direction}); (3) the ascending diagonal, and (4) the descending diagonal.
+Let us use $v$ to denote the attack direction of a selected chess piece $F$.
+For example, for a queen on the tile $i$ on a given polyomino there are four attacking directions: (1) the row it is on; (2) the column (see Figure~\ref{fig:col-attack-direction}); (3) the ascending diagonal; and (4) the descending diagonal.
 For a three-dimensional queen, there will be 13 attack directions.

-For each tile $i$ of the polycube and each attack direction $v$ of the piece $F$, we construct a set $I^F_{v, i}$ consisting of all the labels of the tiles that can be attacked from the tile $i$ using only the attack direction $v$; remark that $i\in I^F_{v,i}$.
-Then we add the following constraint to our integer linear programming problem for each tile $i$ and each attack direction $v$:
+For each tile $i$ of the polycube and each attack direction $v$ of the piece $F$, we construct a set $I^F_{v, i}$ consisting of all the labels of the tiles that can be attacked from the tile $i$ using only the attack direction $v$; note that $i\in I^F_{v,i}$.
+Then, we add the following constraint to our integer linear programming problem for each tile $i$ and each attack direction $v$:

 This ensures that at most one of the $x_j$ for $j\in I^F_{v,i}$ can be $1$, meaning that for all pairs of tiles attacking each other, there is only one chess piece placed on one of them.
 This construction leads in many cases to duplicate constraints, which we can simply remove at the end to optimize the program.